-Policy review: European Union Author: ISCAS
+3.1 Policy review: European Union79

-There are many documents created by the European Union concerning the ageing of the European population and future trends in society, but not many that deal with solutions, especially specific solutions to these problems in regions.
-In the Conclusion of one policy document by the European Commission it is said that combination of the ageing and low fertility will lead to crucial economic, budgetary and social problems.

-Population ageing also poses significant challenges for the economies of the European states and for their welfare systems.
-The EC warns that without making the necessary institutional and conceptual changes these demographic trends will considerably affect our society, eat away at intergenerational solidarity and burden future generations.
-Moreover, demographic changes are expected to have substantial consequences on public finances in the EU.
-On the basis of current policies, age-related public expenditures (pensions, health-care and long-term care) are projected to increase by 4.1 percentage points to around 29% of GDP between 2010 and 2060.
-Public pension expenditure alone is projected to rise by 1.5 percentage points to nearly 13% of GDP by 2060.
+There are many documents created by the European Union concerning the ageing of the European population and future trends in society, but not many of them deal with possible solutions, especially specific solutions to these problems in regions.
+In the Green Paper 'Confronting Demographic Change: a New Solidarity between Generations', a policy document of the European Commission, it is said that the combination of ageing and low fertility will lead to crucial economic, budgetary and social problems.80 Population ageing also poses significant challenges for the economies of European states and for their welfare systems.
+The European Commission warns that without making the necessary institutional and conceptual changes these demographic trends will considerably affect our society, eat away at intergenerational solidarity and burden future generations.81 Moreover, demographic changes are expected to have substantial consequences on public finances in the EU.
+On the basis of current policies, agerelated public expenditures (pensions, health-care and long-term care) are projected to increase by 4.1 percentage points to around 29 per cent of GDP between 2010 and 2060.
+Public pension expenditure alone is projected to rise by 1.5 percentage points to nearly 13 per cent of GDP by 2060.
 Demographic changes will also influence potential development and will lead to strong pressure to increase public expenditures not only in the areas of health care and retirement pensions but also in the areas of infrastructure, housing and education.